US Sports at a Glance: What You Missed That Night in NFL, NBA, and NHL

 What you missed that night in NFL, NBA, and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are busy.
-What happened that night in American football, basketball and ice hockey.
-Today among other things: Next bankruptcy for NHL star Draisaitl.
+What happened during the night in American football, basketball and ice hockey.
+Today among other things: a frustrated Leon Draisaitl.

-The Greek Giannis Antetokounmpo scored 31 points (ten rebounds, seven assists) for defending champion Milwaukee Bucks, but due to the insufficient help of his teammates Milwaukee lost 106: 115 against the Detroit Pistons.

-Slovenian superstar Luka Doncic led his Dallas Mavericks to their third win in a row.
-In a late fight against the Denver Nuggets at 103: 89, the point guard turned up in the last quarter and scored a total of 21 points.
-National player Maxi Kleber hit double digits again (10), plus five rebounds and two blocks.

-Ice hockey: Draisaitls Oilers suffer fourth defeat in a row in the NHL
+Ice hockey: fifth bankruptcy in a row for Draisaitl and the Oilers

-Leon Draisaitl and the Edmonton Oilers are in the North American ice hockey league NHL in a form low.
-The 1: 4 (0: 1, 1: 1, 0: 2) on Monday (local time) at the New York Rangers meant the fourth defeat in a row.
-While the home side climbed to first place in the Metropolitan Division, the Canadians are fourth in the Pacific Division.

-Man of the evening was Ryan Strome, who scored three points in a game for the first time this season with one goal and two assists.
-Draisaitl and his strike partner Connor McDavid, who are at the top of the scorer list, remained without points for the fourth time in the past twelve matches.
-For Rangers coach Gerard Gallant, this was one of the decisive factors: “They are great players, they get their chances to score, but we did a good job.”
+Fifth bankruptcy in a row for ice hockey star Leon Draisaitl in the NHL: The 26-year-old lost with his Edmonton Oilers against the Toronto Maple Leafs.
+“You hope that better days will come, but it’s frustrating.
+Nobody wants to lose, and we’ve been losing for a long time,” said Draisaitl, who scored his 26th goal of the season at 2: 4: “We’re not giving up.
+It’s still a long season. “

+The Oilers are behind Toronto for the 21st time in their last 25 games, and the team is only eighth in the Western Conference.
+Against Toronto, Connor McDavid was missing, alongside Draisaitl the second superstar in the team, Derek Ryan and Tyson Barrie, who were included in the league’s COVID-19 protocol on Wednesday (local time).

 .